LightBurnSoftware/Documentation/Operations.md

 ### Cross-Hatch On
 ![Cross-Hatch.PNG](/img/CrossHatch.PNG)
+<a name="overscanning"></a>
 ### Overscanning

+When engraving, the head is scanning back and forth.
+Because we have to accelerate and decelerate the head at the beginning and end of each line this can cause darker edges than intended.

+Overscanning allows the head move past the ends of each line before it starts to decelerate allowing the entirety of the engraving to happen at the desired head speed and then decelerating while the laser is not burning.

+<a name="lineinterval"></a>
 ### Line Interval (mm)
 Line interval is the spacing between scan lines.
 The lower this value, the less space will be left between successive passes.
 Lowering this value can create a slight overlap causing the laser to slightly trace over the previous line.
 Setting a higher value will leave untouched material between passes leaving visible scan lines.
 This is roughly equivelant to stepover for a CNC.
+<a name="scanangle"></a>
 ### Scan Angle
 The default scan angle is 0.
 This will produce scan lines along the X path only.
 By introducing a scan angle, your laser head will track at the selected angle using both X and Y during operation.
 As you change this angle, the graphic will show you the expected result.